imavinashmaurya/aLoader/README.md

 # Usage

 Step 1.
-Add the JitPack repository to your build file
+Add the JitsPack repository to your build file
 ```
 allprojects {
 		repositories {